pnnl/ExaGO/docs/developer_guidelines.md

 #### P008: Anonymous Namespaces

 Use anonymous namespaces for functions and variables which should have internal linkage.
+It's common practice in C to mark these functions `static`, however it is preferred to use anonymous namespaces for this in ExaGO.

 #### P009: Perform as Much Work as Possible Before Runtime